-Figure 16: Sunglasses and Copenhagen cookers were only two of the many solar activities that have been offered during this camp

-A collaboration between the World Organization of the Scouts Movement and Solafrica

-April

-8. PRESENTING SGS AT A HIGH-LEVEL

-SCOUT MEETING IN CHAD

-On the 1st and 2nd of April, in Moundou, the southern part of Chad, a formal meeting of the National Scout Team and the Scout Council took place.
+Figure 17: Sunglasses and Copenhagen cookers were only two of the many solar activities that have been offered during this camp April 8.
+PRESENTING SGS AT A HIGH-LEVEL Scout meeting in chad On the 1st and 2nd of April, in Moundou, the southern part of Chad, a formal meeting of the National Scout Team and the Scout Council took place.
 Among the participants was the new Solar Ambassador Fred Mora, who presented the programme Scouts Go Solar.
 His objective was to make the national leaders understand the importance and benefits of the programme, but also its contents and activities, to have their support when it comes to implementing Scouts Go Solar in Chad.

-Figure 17: Participants of the formal meeting having a look at some of the materials used for the implementation of Scouts Go Solar 9.
+Figure 18: Participants of the formal meeting having a look at some of the materials used for the implementation of Scouts Go Solar 9.
 BUILDING A HOT WATER COLLECTOR AS Collective effort at the rover moot In Kenya After the end of the first regional SGS training in Nairobi, the Kenyan Solar Ambassadors were very busy, because almost exactly one month later, the 1st Africa Rover Moot took place in Kenya.
-Between the 15th and 25th of April, more than 2,500 young adults from over 40 countries gathered for this big event that was distributed among the scout campsites in Nairobi, Kaiyaba, Katoloni and Embu.
+Between the 15th and 25th of April, more than 2,500 young adults from over 40 countries gathered for this big event, where the participants were distributed among the scout campsites in Nairobi, Kaiyaba, Katoloni and Embu.
 While the very active Solar Ambassador Rhodah Ndegwa was doing SGS activities with the scouts staying at the Kaiyaba Scout Centre, the four new Solar Ambassadors Julius Wambugu, David Ng'iela, Abdallah Swaleh and Léo Batier hosted a big SGS stand at the main camp in Nairobi, where the participants could try out fun activities like solar beep and grasshopper race, but also become part of the collective effort of building a solar water collector.
 With cardboard, aluminium foil and plastic tubes, each group built one element of the collector, which afterwards was implemented in the whole construction.
 With the passing of the days, the collector grew bigger and bigger and made more and more visible that sunlight can be a good alternative to fossil fuels when it comes to producing hot water.